Liberal Arts courses for 2019

 Why study Liberal Arts at Bristol?

-The Faculty of Arts at Bristol is home to world-leading researchers who are committed to the ideals of liberal education.
+The Faculty of Arts at Bristol is home to researchers who are committed to the ideals of liberal education.
 It is a place where an interdisciplinary outlook comes naturally and is practised on a daily basis.

 You will be encouraged and expected to take responsibility for your own curriculum, making connections between units and incorporating into your studies all the activities and opportunities available within the rich cultural life of both the University and the city.